Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 Change the risk list to download and modify the description in the ```RecordedFuture-Threatlntelligencelmport``` step in the logic app.
 ![](Images/2023-09-08-12-01-37.png)

-## Configure cadence of Risk list ingestion
+## Configure Cadence of Risk List Ingestion
 Its possible to adjust the cadence of risk list download to reduce traffic and cost.
 Recorded Future have the following recommendations [Risk-List-Download-Recommendations](https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations) (Require Recorded Future Login).

 The first step of all TIProcessing Playbooks is a recurrence step, it is possible to adjust the cadence by modifying the interval and frequency parameters.